snigo/color/README.md

 #### `static sRGBColor.linArray()`

-Creates instanse of sRGBColor with provided linear values of red, green, blue components and alpha values in array
+Creates instance of sRGBColor with provided linear values of red, green, blue components and alpha values in array

 ```js
 sRGBColor.linArray(linaArray);